mpechner/hamradio/mobilelinkd/README.md

 Unzip and place in c:\agwpe

-### AGWPR setup
+### AGWPE Setup
 To start agwpe run c:\agwpe\AWS Packet Engine.exe.
 The banner for agwpe might open and show for a few seconds.
 Then to access the program expand the apps in the lower right of the taskbar.
 You will see agwpe and other apps.

 ![icon pane](images/App_list2.png)

-Agwpe is toprow, 2nd gtom the left.
-The 2 antnenna towers with the modem in te midde.
+Agwpe is top row, 3nd to the left.
+The 2 antnenna towers with the modem in te middle.
 Right click it and you will see the menu.
+Once you setup and connect to the tnc, the icon 2nd to the left, modem icon, in the top row will show up.

+If you right click on the agwpe icon this is the menu.
 ![menu](images/agwpemenu.png)

+#### TNC Setup Values
+For the serial port, look at the device manager to figure out what what com port to use.

+![portsetup](images/device_manager.png)

+You see the bluetooth serial ports, com6 and com7, serapate com port for incoming and outgoing.
+We will use the USB serial port, com8.

 The first thing you want to do is setup the connection to your modem.
 You can see I have already set mine up.
 Click "New Port" to setup  new modem.
 Select and click OK to edit one.
-These are saved in a file port0.ini and the baackup in port0.old.
+These are saved in a file port0.ini and the backup in port0.old.

-#### TNC Setup values
-For the serial port, look at the device manager to figure out what what comport to use.
-![portsetup](images/device_manager.png)
-You see the bluetooth serial ports, com6 and com7, serpate comport for incoming and outgoing.
-We will use the USB serial port, com8.

-Click "New Port" to setup another modem.
-Or Select a port and click OK to edit the settings of an existing port.
 ![properties(images/agwpe_properties.png)

 Duplicate these settings